-Whilst studying Chinese medicine I was introduced to the the idea that our bodies are in tune with nature and that we can and should adapt our behavior in response to nature.
+Whilst studying Chinese medicine I was introduced to the idea that our bodies are in tune with nature and that we can and should adapt our behavior in response to nature.
 At the time this was news to me but over the years I have appreciated the wisdom of taking my cues from the seasons.
-At the Yinova Center we encourage our patients to celebrate transitions and to acknowledge the effect life’s rhythms have on us.
-As one season transitions into another it is traditional for acupuncturists to use this time of energetic movement to positively effect our patient’s health and well being.
+At the Yinova Center, we encourage our patients to celebrate transitions and to acknowledge the effect life’s rhythms have on us.
+As one season transitions into another, it is traditional for acupuncturists to use this time of energetic movement to positively affect our patient’s health and well being.

 I love the fall and feel its energy distinctly in my own life.
 It’s a time where the warming, yang energy of summer dissipates and we transition into the more yin, cooler energy of the fall and winter.
 Summers being yang are supposed to be frenetic with travel and movement a priority.
 Winters being yin should be more slow and nourishing.
 Autumn is a time of transition when according to Chinese medicine we should begin to slow down and store energy for the winter months ahead.
 It’s a time to boost the immune system to ward of colds and flu and to switch from cooling summer foods to warming winter ones.

 The movement of autumn in Chinese philosophy is downward and this is reflected in the root vegetables that are available at this time.
 Unlike summer vegetables that get their energy by soaking up the sun’s rays, winter vegetables reach down into the ground to get their sustenance and we in turn are nourished and sustained when we eat them.
 Also in season are tree fruits such as apples and pears which have used the summer sun to ripen.
 In Chinese medicine they are said to have stored the energy of the sun and that we benefit from this energy by eating them in the run-up to winter.

 Here is the advice we give our Yinova patients to help them enjoy the beautiful fall season.